 Food Producers

-According to the 2017 USDA Census of Agriculture, there are 454 farms producing table food in Montgomery County.
+According to the 2022 USDA Census of Agriculture, there are over 330 farms producing table food in Montgomery County.
+With a market value of $3,262,000 for

 The County's food producers are essential and continue to play a vital role providing fresh, local food to residents including those in need through the Farm 2 Foodbank program.
 See the latest Farm2Foodbank Impact Report HERE.